Finding the Perfect Engagement Ring

 It is very easy to get swept away with all the sparkling diamonds and find yourself trying on rings that are substantially outside of your budget, no matter how small or big your budget.
 Remove the temptation of over-spending by deciding on a budget prior to visiting any jewellery stores, and (try to) stick to it!
 This will make the entire process much easier.

 Find out how much your preferred style of ring may cost before visiting a jeweller.
 The whole process will be a lot easier if you are being realistic about your budget for your preferred style of ring.

 Now that you have a good idea of what you are after, it’s time to try some engagement rings on.
 If you and your partner have decided to choose the ring together, you are now well prepared for the next step.
 If you are finding the perfect ring and waiting for the surprise proposal, perhaps grab a close girlfriend or sister to come along with you.
 Having an extra opinion will help you decide on the ring for you and will provide your man with a priceless resource when he starts hunting for the perfect ring!

 8. Decision Time!

 Never feel rushed into making a decision.
-An engagement ring is a significant purchase and can therefore take a few visits before you make your final choice.
-A good jeweller will let you try on a range of different options, organise a selection of diamonds for you to view up closely and happily seek other options if they don’t have exactly what you are after.
+An engagement ring is a significant purchase and can, therefore, take a few visits before you make your final choice.
+A good jeweller will let you try on a range of different options, organise a selection of diamonds for you to view up close and happily seek other options if they don’t have exactly what you are after.